Felix Frankfurter: Relationships with fellow justices

-Frankfurter's argumentative style was not popular among his Supreme Court colleagues.
-"All Frankfurter does is talk, talk, talk," Chief Justice Earl Warren complained.
+Colleagues disliked Frankfurter's argumentative style.
+"All [he] does is talk, talk, talk," Warren complained.
 "He drives you crazy."
-Hugo Black reported that "I thought Felix was going to hit me today, he got so mad."
-In the Court's biweekly conference sessions, traditionally a period for vote-counting, Frankfurter had the habit of lecturing his colleagues for forty-five minutes at a time or more with his book resting on a podium.
-Frankfurter's ideological opponents would leave the room or read their mail while he lectured.
+According to Black, "I thought Felix was going to hit me today, he got so mad."
+In the Court's biweekly conference sessions, traditionally a period for vote-counting, Frankfurter habitually lectured his colleagues for forty-five or more minutes at a time, with his book resting on a podium.
+In turn, his opponents would read their mail or leave the room.

 Frankfurter was close friends with Justice Robert H. Jackson.
 The two exchanged much correspondence over their mutual dislike for Justice William O. Douglas.
 Frankfurter also had a strong influence over Jackson's opinions.

 Frankfurter was universally praised for his work before coming to the Supreme Court, and was expected to influence it for decades past the death of FDR.
 However, Frankfurter's influence over other justices was limited by his failure to adapt to new surroundings, his style of personal relations (relying heavily on the use of flattery and ingratiation, which ultimately proved divisive), and his strict adherence to the ideology of judicial restraint.
 Michael E. Parrish, professor at UCSD, said of Frankfurter: "History has not been kind to [him] ... there is now almost a universal consensus that Frankfurter the justice was a failure, a judge who ... became 'uncoupled from the locomotive of history' during the Second World War, and who thereafter left little in the way of an enduring jurisprudential legacy."

 Retirement and death

 Frankfurter retired in 1962 after suffering a stroke and was succeeded by Arthur Goldberg.
-He was awarded the Presidential Medal of Freedom by John F. Kennedy in 1963.

-Felix Frankfurter died from congestive heart failure in 1965 at the age of 82.
-His remains are interred in the Mount Auburn Cemetery in Cambridge, Massachusetts.
+The former justice was awarded the Presidential Medal of Freedom by President John F. Kennedy in 1963.
+Frankfurter died from congestive heart failure in 1965 at the age of 82.
+His remains are interred in Mount Auburn Cemetery in Cambridge, Massachusetts.

 Legacy

 There are two extensive collections of Frankfurter's papers: one at the Manuscript Division of the Library of Congress and the other at Harvard University.
 Both are fully open for research and have been distributed to other libraries on microfilm.
 However, in 1972 it was discovered that more than a thousand pages of his archives, including his correspondence with Lyndon B. Johnson and others, had been stolen from the Library of Congress; the crime remains unsolved and the perpetrator and motive are unknown.

-A chapter of the international youth-led fraternal organization for Jewish teenagers Aleph Zadik Aleph in Scottsdale, Arizona, is named in his honor.

-A chapter of the international legal fraternal organization Phi Alpha Delta at Suffolk University in Boston, Massachusetts, is named in his honor.
+Frankfurter was elected to the American Academy of Arts and Sciences in 1932 and the American Philosophical Society in 1939.

 Works

-Frankfurter published several books including Cases Under the Interstate Commerce Act; The Business of the Supreme Court (1927); Mr. Justice Holmes and the Supreme Court (1938); The Case of Sacco and Vanzetti (1927) and Felix Frankfurter Reminisces (1960).
+Frankfurter published several books, including, The Business of the Supreme Court: A Study in the Federal Judicial System (1927), Mr. Justice Holmes and the Supreme Court (1938), The Case of Sacco and Vanzetti: A Critical Analysis for Lawyers and Laymen (1927), and Felix Frankfurter Reminisces, recorded in talks with H.B.
+Phillips (1960).